-The Sustainable Allocation Fund follows a multi-asset environmental, social and governance (ESG) strategy that invests in underlying funds that integrate ESG analysis into security selection and portfolio construction.
+The Sustainable Allocation Fund follows a sustainable investment approach, using a multi-asset allocation process to invest in underlying Pax funds which in turn invest in companies that the Adviser believes are positioned to benefit from the transition to a more sustainable global economy, integrate environmental, social and governance (ESG) analysis and ratings into portfolio construction and manage portfolios within certain risk parameters relative to the underlying funds' benchmark indices.
 The Sustainable Allocation Fund uses a team approach to allocate among multiple affiliated funds managed by the Adviser ("Underlying Funds") in order to seek to achieve its investment objectives.
 The Adviser will allocate the Fund's assets among Underlying Funds in its sole discretion.
 Under normal market conditions, the Sustainable Allocation Fund expects to invest (indirectly through the use of Underlying Funds) approximately 50-75% of its assets in equity securities (such as common stocks, preferred stocks and securities convertible into common or preferred stocks) and 25-50% of its assets in debt securities (including but not limited to debt securities convertible into equity securities).